khenerania/Projet_python/README.md

 # QCM Application Project

 Welcome to the **QCM Application Project** repository!
 This project is a Python-based application for managing and answering multiple-choice questions (QCM).
-It allows users to register, log in, take quizzes, and view their scores and history
+It allows users to register, log in, take quizzes, and view their scores and history.

 ## Table of Contents
 1. [Project Description](#project-description)